Cohomological representations for real reductive groups: -cohomology

 \section{$(\g,K)$-cohomology}

-The paper has so far discussed representations with nonzero cohomology, or rather their $A$-parameters, without paying much attention to what these cohomology groups actually are.
-In this section we calculate $H^*(\g, K, \pi)$, or rather, we calculate the sum, over $\pi$ in an Adams-Johnson packet, of the dimension of the graded algebra $H^*(\g, K, \pi)$.
-This sum is independent of the packet and we give a simple expression for it.
+In this section we show that the total dimension of the $(\g,K)$-cohomology groups of representations, summed over the representations in an $AJ$-packet, is independent of the packet and has a simple expression (Theorem~\ref{packetsum}).
+We also evaluate the sum of these expressions over pure inner forms, which is particularly simple (Theorem~\ref{serre}).
+Finally, when $G/K$ has an invariant complex structure we refine the numerical statement of Theorem~\ref{packetsum} to a statement about (mirror) Hodge polynomials (Theorem~\ref{mirror}).

-The following theorem may be known to experts, it was known to O. Ta\"ibi in the equal-rank case.
+The following theorem may be known to experts; it was known to O. Ta\"ibi in the equal-rank case.
+We will formulate it for $(\g,K)$-cohomological packets, leaving the case of general $(\g,K_0)$-cohomological packets to the reader.

-\begin{thm} Let ${G}$ be the connected component of identity of the group of real points ${\sf G}(\R)$ of a connected reductive real algebraic group ${\sf G}$, $K \subset G$ a maximal compact subgroup, and $G^u$ the compact real form of $G$.
-Let $V$ be a finite-dimensional algebraic representation of ${\sf G}(\C)$.
-Then for an Adams-Johnson packet $\Pi$ of $(\g,K)$-cohomological representations, the sum
+\begin{thm} Let ${G}=\sG(\R)$ be the group of real points of a connected reductive real algebraic group $\sG$, $K \subset G$ a maximal compact subgroup, and $G^u$ the compact real form of $G$.
+Let $\sT^c$ be a $\theta$-stable fundamental torus in $\sG$ and write $\sT^c=\sT\,\mathsf{A}$ with $\sT$ maximally anisotropic.
+Let $E$ be a finite-dimensional algebraic representation of $\sG(\C)$ which is self-associate.
+Then for a nonempty Adams-Johnson packet $\Pi$ of representations with $(\g,K)$-cohomology with respect to $E$, the sum

 is independent of the packet, and equals